SCOLIOSIS

 Scoliosis & Pain

 Deborah couldn’t remember a single day in her life without pain.
 That all changed when she had scoliosis surgery at Southwest Scoliosis and Spine Institute.
 Deborah had an 82-degree curve at the top of her spine and an 89-degree curve at the bottom.
-She was in terrible pain and suffering from other spinal problems, including a chest deformity that the scoliosis caused and it made it difficult to breathe.
+She was in terrible pain.
+She suffered from other spinal problems, including a scoliosis-caused chest deformity and it made it difficult to breathe.
 Even walking became difficult and she needed a cane to just walk 10 feet.
 “I was in so much pain, I felt like a zombie most of the time,” said Deborah.
 “I couldn’t work, shop or cook.”

 At the Southwest Scoliosis and Spine Institute, We focus on Scoliosis Diagnosis, Treatment, & Care for our Patients